 Life Families in the Netherlands are typically small, with an average of two children per household.
 Many women work, (mainly part-time) especially once the children have reached school age.
 This means that Dutch youngsters learn to be independent at a young age.
 With about 16 million inhabitants living on a small piece of land on the coast of the North Sea, space is limited and has to be divided between towns and villages, industry, agriculture and nature.
 In most towns and villages, families live in houses that are connected to each other.
 They usually have a small garden.
 In the bigger towns and cities many people live in apartment complexes.
 Meals are an important time for families.
 Breakfast is usually light and quick with bread, cheese, cold meat and jam.
 Some families tend to have longer breakfasts on the weekends or they have brunch.
 For lunch, the students bring their own sandwiches to school.
 Dinner gathers the whole family, and it is a time to share the feelings and happenings of the day.
 Usually dinner takes place between 6–7 pm.
 The entire family helps out with cooking, setting the table and clearing up afterwards.
 Presence at the table is a must, even if someone is not hungry, as it is a time of mutual sharing.
 Cooked potatoes are almost always served at dinner, next to vegetables and meats.
 Salads are also very popular.

 The Dutch are very open to foreign foods as well, and they eat a variety of foods (Chinese, Italian, Mexican, French etc).
-Students will quickly see that the main mode of transportation is by bike and host families are not obliged to either buy or lend the student one.
-The student must be prepared to buy a bike in the Netherlands.
-It is possible to buy good second hand bicycles for about 100 EUR.
+Students will quickly see that the main mode of transportation is by bike.
+Students will receive a free Travel Active bike upon arrival in the host family.
 The public transportation system is very well developed, which makes it possible for students to visit other nearby places.
 Teenagers seldom go out alone.
 They usually gather in small groups before going out.
 It is not uncommon to meet at someone’s house before going to the school dance, discotheque, café or other event.
 Usually host parents request that students are at home by the set curfew.
 The curfew will depend on the confidence the parents have in their children and exchange students; it might be stricter in the beginning and possibly adjusted as time goes on.
 However, host parents would like to be informed about where, when and with whom.
 Students are strongly urged to become involved in extra-curricular activities outside of school, such as sports, clubs, social events, art, music, or drama, as long as these activities do not interfere with their academic progress.
 There are many clubs a student can join and schools also organize student trips to other countries.

 Students in short-term programs (90 days or less) are not required to apply for a student visa.
 Students in programs longer than 90 days must apply for a student visa through ICES prior to arrival.
 The cost of this procedure is around 600 euros and is subject to change by the Dutch government.